How to retire your parents while protecting your retirement

 If it is too late to get permanent life insurance for your parents — and do not assume anything without talking to a financial professional — getting it for yourself now could help your own children if they one day need to support you.
 (Related: Types of permanent life insurance)

-However, financial planner Tony D’Amico, CEO of The Fidato Group in Strongsville, Ohio, said he does not think life insurance is always the best answer.
+However, financial planner Tony D’Amico, CEO of The Fidato Group in Strongsville, Ohio, said he does not think life insurance is always the best answer for some situations.

 “If aging parents cannot afford to maintain their life, I think the first question is to identify why, and identify resources that could help them,” he said.

 Finally, be aware of possible tax consequences of helping your parents financially.
-The lifetime combined estate and gift tax exemption is more than $12 million, so depending on your circumstances, you may not ever owe any taxes on gifts to your parents.
+The lifetime combined estate and gift tax exemption is $15 million, so depending on your circumstances, you may not ever owe any taxes on gifts to your parents.

 Some will say that if you do not have money to spare, helping your parents is simply not an option.
 The reality is that most adult children would never let their parents end up homeless or without essential health care even if it means self-sacrifice.